globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 Besides being able to build Swing UIs in a declarative fashion you can also do clean `MVVM`/`MVC` and `MVP` application development.
-These fancy `MVVM`/`MVC`/`MVP` shortcuts all stand for `Model`-`View`-`ViewModel/Controller/Presenter` which are all different design patterns for achieving the same fundamental goal:
+These fancy `MVVM`/`MVC`/`MVP` shortcuts all stand for `Model`-`View`-`ViewModel/Controller/Presenter` which are all different design patterns for achieving essentially the same fundamental goal:

 **Separating the UI from the business logic!**